kinvolk/lokomotive/docs/topics/security.md

 # Security

-Typhoon aims to be minimal and secure.
+Lokomotive aims to be minimal and secure.
 We're running it ourselves after all.

 ## Overview